kakooch/hpkvfs/README.md

 This enables accessing and manipulating data stored in HPKV using standard command-line tools (`ls`, `cp`, `mv`, `rm`, `mkdir`, `cat`, `echo`, etc.) and applications, providing a familiar interface to a powerful key-value storage backend.

 **Current Status:** Implemented file chunking to support files larger than the HPKV API's 3KB value limit.
 File operations (read, write, create, delete) appear functional based on user testing.
 Fixed an issue in `readdir` that caused `ls` to fail with an "Input/output error" by preventing empty entry names from being added.
+Packaged for Debian/Ubuntu (`.deb`).
 Further testing is recommended.

 ## Platform Support

 *   **Linux (Primary & Tested):** Developed and tested primarily on Linux (Ubuntu).
-Requires `libfuse`.
+Requires `libfuse`. `.deb` package available for Ubuntu 22.04 (Jammy) and derivatives.
 *   **macOS (Experimental):** Includes experimental support for macOS.
 Requires [macFUSE](https://osxfuse.github.io/) (the successor to FUSE for macOS).
 Build and runtime behavior are **experimental and not guaranteed**.
 *   **Windows (Unsupported):** Windows is **not currently supported**.
 The FUSE API is not native to Windows.
 Porting this project would require significant effort to use a compatibility layer like [Dokan](https://dokan-dev.github.io/) or [WinFsp](https://winfsp.dev/).